Main Pages

 Ego Development and Basic Distrust

-The more we are identified with the false self, the personality, the more we are identified with the absence of basic trust.
-In order to develop basic trust, and consequently more contact and identification with Being, we need to experience the lack of holding imprinted on our souls.
-As with any other aspect or dimension of Being, we must first work through the resistance to experiencing the absence or "hole" of it, and then when we fully experience this hole, the missing quality will arise.
 The effect of the hole of Living Daylight in early childhood is experienced in adulthood in many ways.
-Emotionally, it will be felt as the need for holding and the sense that no one and nothing is holding you.
-The feeling of the need itself might be defended against by a lack of trust that anyone will be there for you.
-This need for holding might be experienced as the desire to be taken care of, the need to be actually physically held, the need for someone to see you and support you.
-This can lead to the physical sense that there is a kind of emptiness in the belly which makes you feel as if you are suspended in a cold and inhospitable space.
+Emotionally, it will be felt not only. as the need for holding, but also the sense that no one and nothing is holding you.
+We might defend against the feeling of the need itself by affecting a lack of trust that anyone will be there for you.
+The need for holding might be experienced as the desire to be taken care of, to be actually physically held, the need for someone to see you and support you.
+This can lead to the physical sense that there is a kind of emptiness in the belly that makes you feel as if you are suspended in a cold, inhospitable space.
 This emptiness carries with it the sense that you want to be held, but nobody and nothing is holding you.
-As we have seen, the central element of the holding in infancy was physical holding and care, but the sense of holding is also global, including the sense of being held emotionally and mentally.
+The central element of the holding in infancy was physical holding and care.
+But the sense of holding is also global, including the sense of being held emotionally and mentally.
 Ultimately, it is the sense that your soul is being held.